isomerpages/nlb-biblioasia/_apr-to-jun-2013/From Garden City to Gardening City.md

 <img style="width:90%;" src="/images/Vol%209%20Issue%201/Garden%20City/Chek_Jawa1.jpg">
  <div style="background-color: white;">Chek Jawa wetlands off Pulau Ubin. <i>Wikimedia Commons.</i></div>

-Sungei Buloh was the first postcolonial allocation of land for nature conservation[^14], and the society’s approach became a template adopted by later initiatives when engaging the state: doing research and creating professional reports, formulating concrete counter-proposals, as well as winning public opinion and convincing members of the government.
+Sungei Buloh was the first postcolonial allocation of land for nature conservation,[^14] and the society’s approach became a template adopted by later initiatives when engaging the state: doing research and creating professional reports, formulating concrete counter-proposals, as well as winning public opinion and convincing members of the government.
 The decision by the state to agree with the society’s proposal was also seen to be what became an “inescapable collaborative manner of governing”.[^15]

 This was reflected in the case of Chek Jawa wetlands in 2001.
 Located on the island of Pulau Ubin, Chek Jawa had already been slated for reclamation since 1992, but a chance discovery in 2000 of its rich biodiversity led a group of volunteers to follow in the footsteps of the NSS and come up with a report on Chek Jawa’s natural heritage and a petition to the government for the conservation of this natural habitat.

-&gt; As Lee Kuan Yew outlined in his vision of the future: “By the 1990s, Singapore can become a green, shady city filled with fruits and flowers, a city worthy of an industrious people whose quest for progress is matched by their appreciation for the beauty of nature."

 The government surprised many by agreeing to do so, promising to leave Chek Jawa untouched for the next 10 years.
 After the decision was made, Minister for National Development Mah Bow Tan said: “Has there been any change in our thinking?
 No. What has changed is the environment.
 Over the past 10 years, people’s awareness of heritage and conservation issues has become more acute.
 The Government has also become more aware of the need to accommodate this... giving people a sense of belonging to Singapore.”[^16]